dacr/the-rules-for-good-code-examples/README.md

 depending of your technological choices, so while writing your example, use a REPL session interactivly to check how it behaves and also to help you enhance your code example.

-For example for python don't forget to add an empty line after each function definition.
+For example for python don't forget to add an empty line after each function definition ;) And for ammonite, it may require either to add some braces within you example or to copy/paste within braces to avoid any issue.

 ### Self-describing rule